AguaClara/aide/reports/AIDE_Summer2018report_Draft2.md

 ### Travis CI and Codecov

 We have been implementing continuous integration (via Travis) and code coverage checking (via Codecov) to ensure that our code passes all tests.
 Travis also has the ability to merge code on our master branches and upload packages to `pip`.

+**Ian's Comments:** It would be helpful to include a link here to Ethan's "best coding practices" discussion, which should become a tutorial if it has not been already

 ### Team reorganization